Hi, how are you today?

 You spent your childhood in many different places around the world.
 How do you think growing up in such vastly different cultures has influenced you and the way you think about relationships and relating to people?

-I really had to learn how to make friends and start over and blend into a new group of friends almost every year.
+I really had to learn how to make new friends and start over and blend into a new group of friends almost every year.

 It was made important by our parents to represent the American culture and our country and also to respect the culture of the country that we were in.